 Enjoy the Videos

-In the first video Harry Metcalfe (an English businessman and collector & founder and former editorial director of Evo Magazine) talks to Lord Bamford.
+In the first video Harry Metcalfe (an English businessman, collector and founder and former editorial director of Evo Magazine) talks to Lord Bamford.
 This is a reminder than just because someone is a charming, successful businessman and large political donor or lends his helicopter to the Prime Minister it does not mean his points are correct or fully reflect the issues or the science!
-I hope than JCB continues to be a great British success story and hope that at some future point they reflect on whether the combustion actually has a future or whether they step out of their piston comfort zone and commit to a battery electric future supplemented by hydrogen fuel cells where they add sufficient value.
+I hope than JCB continues to be a great British success story and hope that at some future point they reflect on whether the combustion actually has a future or whether they should instead step out of their piston comfort zone and commit to a battery electric future supplemented by hydrogen fuel cells where they add sufficient value.